 Consistency and post volume matters – especially in the early phases of growing a travel Instagram account.

 For the first few months, post a minimum of two times a day.
-Using a service like later.com allows you to schedule these frequent Instagram posts in advance.
+Using a service like Later.com allows you to schedule these frequent Instagram posts in advance.
 Posting often will net more exposure.
-Although you may run out of content quickly, as your Instagram follower count grows you can archive old posts and repost the content as new – after all, it will be new to all of your new followers.
+Although you may run out of content quickly, as your Instagram follower count grows you can archive old posts and repost the content as new – after all, it will be new to all of the new followers you’ve gain since the last time you posted it.

 4. Identify a mission